 The Minnesota Air National Guard Museum was created to share historically significant aircraft and ancillary artifacts, historical documents, photographs, manuscripts and books related to aircraft.
 The museum is not open to the public; call to arrange a private tour.

 The entire museum is packed wall-to-wall with fun, educational exhibits for kids up to age 12.
 All of the FFTC Team’s offspring have grown up enjoying this very special spot in the midst of downtown St Paul.
 You can get all the details on what’s in store for you on our Minnesota Children’s Museum directory page.
 Open year-round, Wed-Sun, 9am-4pm.
 Tickets are $14.95/all ages.

-Deals: The Minnesota Children’s Museum is FREE each third Sunday of the month or check your library for a smART Pass.
+Deals: The Minnesota Children’s Museum is FREE each first Sunday of the month, or check your library for a smART Pass.

-Family-friendly: Minnesota History Center does a phenomenal job of appealing to all ages through its highly interactive and entertaining exhibits.
+Minnesota History Center does a phenomenal job of appealing to all ages through its highly interactive, entertaining and educational exhibits.
 You will have no problem at all finding plenty to intrigue your kids – get our Top Things for Kids list to see for yourself how much fun you might have.
 Open year-round, Thurs-Sun. $8-$12/pp.

-Deals: Admission is FREE from 3-8 pm on Tuesdays.
+Deals: Admission has historically been FREE from 3-8 pm on Tuesdays.
 This perk has been put on pause for the time being; we hope it will resume soon.
 The Irvine Gallery and Gale Library are always FREE to visit.
-Participates in Museums On Us program.
+The Minnesota History Center participates in Museums On Us program.

 Deals: A visit to the Minnesota State Capitol is always FREE.
 Tours request a free-will offering.

 The Minnesota Streetcar Museum maintains a fleet of eight historic Minnesota streetcars at the Como-Harriet Streetcar Line in Minneapolis.
-Hop on and take a trolley ride through the lovely Lake Harriet neighborhood.
+All aboard!
+Hop on and take a charming trolley ride through the lovely Lake Harriet neighborhood.
 Rides run April-October.
 Please see the website for times and special themed events.

 Deals: Rides are an affordable $2.50/pp.

-Kid-friendly: The Minnesota Transportation Museum is a train-lover’s dream come true.
+The Minnesota Transportation Museum is a train-lover’s dream come true.
 Full of old train cars, the kids can explore from one car to the next, pretending to be passengers, engineers and conductors.
-There are many exhibits to tinker with and weekend visits include a ride on a real passenger car.
+There are many exhibits to tinker with and weekend visits may include a ride on a real passenger car.
 Those with the youngest train enthusiasts will want to consider booking a trip to the Tots & Trains program, select Wednesdays. $7-$15/pp.

 The small museum tucked away inside the grand building includes rare instruments and large sculptures of instruments, correspondence of famous composers.
 Kids will love experimenting with a whole room of hands-on instruments and other exhibits that are fun and interesting to kids.

 The Science Museum of Minnesota is a spectacularly cool outing for all ages!
 Explore multiple levels of exhibits that pique interest in dinosaurs, the human body, mathematics, sports, geology and lots more.
 Pair your visit with a film at the Omnitheater.
 Open year-round, Wed-Sun.
 Admission is $14.95-$19.95, not including film tickets.
 Parking is $5 in the museum ramp.

 Deals: We consider the Science Museum to be a splurge outing, especially for families with kids.
-Discount programs are available for limited-income families and a student discount on Fridays after 5pm.
+Discount programs are available for limited-income families and there’s a student discount Fridays after 5pm.

 The Somali Museum of Minnesota was created to preserve traditional Somali culture.
 Visitors will find a collection of over 700 pieces of traditional Somali arts and the permanent exhibit “Somalis + Minnesota” moved from the Minnesota History Center.